shivanidandir/shivanidandir/README.md

 ### About Me?

 An engineer trying to make sense of data by using machine learning techniques.
-Currently working with Deloitte USI as an Analyst in Core Business Operations for a high revenue-generating account(State of Louisiana).
+Currently, a graduate student at Eller College of Management, University of Arizona doing my Masters in Management Information System.
+Previously, worked with Deloitte USI as an Analyst in Core Business Operations for a high revenue-generating account(State of Louisiana).
 Passionate about Business Analysis, and have experience in deploying scalable services to meet the business needs of clients.

 Notable skills include but are not limited to -
 1. Python/R